TeaPearce/TeaPearce.github.io/_pages/about.md

 __Previous.__ I completed my PhD at the [University of Cambridge](https://www.ifm.eng.cam.ac.uk/research/manufacturing-analytics/), spending time at the [Alan Turing Institute](https://www.turing.ac.uk/), and then did a postdoc at [Tsinghua University](https://ml.cs.tsinghua.edu.cn/).
 In my previous life I qualified as a Chartered Accountant with Ernst & Young (EY), building forecasting and valuation models for clients across London finance.
 I also spent one year in Taiwan studying 中文.

 __Research Philosophy.__ 1) I adopt a probabilistic view of neural networks to help understand today's algorithms and design those of tomorrow.
-2) I believe that RL, with it's mix of sequential and interactive learning, is the correct setting to be studiying to make long-term progress in AI.
+2) I believe that RL, with it's mix of sequential decisions and interactive learning, is the correct setting to be studying to make long-term progress in AI.

 __Get in Touch.__ If you'd like to chat about research, collaborating together, or other opportunities, reach me via email at $x$@microsoft.com, where, $x=\text{t-timpearce}$.